lazyatom/interblah.net/soups/wiki/how-minitest-works.snip.markdown

 So, here we are at the foot of my ivory tower.

 There's nothing *wrong* with implementing test suites like MiniTest does, but it's interesting to understand the consequences, both in terms of the impact to the test implementer and the design choices that it forces on the framework implementer.
-This is obviously particularly try if you're {l kintama,trying to understand the different ways that one could compose test suites}.
+This is particularly obvious if you're {l kintama,trying to understand the different ways that one could compose test suites}.

 Using classes and methods is one way, but it's *not the only way* to produce blocks of code (indeed, *blocks* are another) to be run in some specific way.